-CPRIT projects that up to seven employees will be eligible to retire by the end of 2017.
+CPRIT projects that up to eight employees will be eligible to retire by the end of 2021.
 The agency recognizes that the potential loss of employees due to retirement may be an issue.
-Loss of expertise along with normal attrition is possible; therefore, CPRIT strives to ensure that business knowledge and organizational expertise is not lost.
+Loss of expertise along with normal attrition is possible; therefore, CPRIT strives to ensure that business knowledge and organizational expertise is not lost and redundancy exists.